Step 1

 ERP allowsprecise resource tracking of costs and revenues.
 This greatly facilitates the management ofinvoicingand project accounting

-1. Choose SMART goals
+1. Choose SMART objectives

-Define your objectives based on the SMART methodology , i.e.
+Define your objectives using the SMART methodologymethodology

 Specific Measurable Achievable Realistic Time Bound.

-2. Measure ROI
+2. Measuring ROI

 At the end of the project, you will needto establish a reportallowing you tomeasure the ROIof the ERP project plan.
 The defined objectives must therefore remain consistent with youroverall business strategy.